 How can I tell if my lawn needs aerating?

-Filled under Compaction, Hollow-tine Aeration, Lawn Problems, Solid-tine Aeration
+Filled under Compaction, Hollow-tine aeration treatment, Lawn Problems, Solid-tine aeration treatment

 All lawns will benefit from aerating, and from the point of view of a domestic lawn, it is not possible to aerate it too much!